scsinutz/ec2-bootstrap-sample-xio-rails-app/README.md

-An EC2 Bootstrap script that will install salt-stack in master-less mode and then install and configure sample-xio-app.
+An EC2 Bootstrap script that will install salt-stack in master-less mode and then install and configure sample-xio-rails-app.

 It's been tested with AMI: ami-c5180880 which runs Ubuntu 14.04